Lichang-Chen/claude2-alpaca/README.md

-TODO:
+## TODO:
-- Evaluation of the model.
-Alpaca-Eval as well as some benchmarks. (huggingface OPEN-LLM leaderboard or llm-harness repos)
-- Investigate the bias of the current model-based evaluations.
+[ ] Investigate the bias of the current model-based evaluations.
 GPT-4 and Claude-2 may have preference to its distilled models.
-- Transfer Attack
+[ ] Transfer Attack
-- The synergy of different models distilled from different sources.
+[ ] The synergy of different models distilled from different sources.
-- Design the logo for our project.
-- Project Page
+[ ] Project Page
-- Could have more .....